-Elizabethtown College’s Division of Theatre and Dance, in the Fine and Performing Arts Department, offers a Bachelor of Arts in Theatre with an option in one of two concentrations, as well as a minor in theatre with two concentrations.
+Elizabethtown College’s Department of Theatre and Dance, in the Fine and Performing Arts Department, offers a Bachelor of Arts in Theatre with an option in one of two concentrations, as well as a minor in theatre with two concentrations.

 The theatre curriculum is based on a liberal arts foundation, requiring a series of core courses followed by a concentration in either performance or theatre technology.
 Students have multiple opportunities to enhance classroom training with practical experiences.
 There is no better way to learn and make connections in Pennsylvania than a major in theatre working with professionals in the field.

 Our hands-on curriculum encourages students to write, direct, and take part in original theatre productions and dance routines.
 Many classes take place in our very own Tempest Theatre to encourage our students to get up and feel at home on stage from day one.